jespa007/zetjsoncpp/README.md

-﻿# zetjsoncpp
+# zetjsoncpp

-ZetJsonCpp parses and bind Json string or files to C structure
+A library that deserializes/serializes from/to Json string or files

 ## Deserialization

 To serialize json variable it done using zetjsoncpp::deserialize.
-Zet JsonCpp supports deserialization of the following types,
+ZetJsonCpp supports deserialization of the following types,

 * Boolean
 * Vector of booleans